On TenderSwap, you can also put your TenderTokens for further use by providing liquidity to some pools (e.g., tLPT/LPT).

 Once you’re ready, click on the “Allow Tenderize to spend token” and confirm the transaction on your wallet (be aware of gas fees).

 Now, you can effectively add liquidity to the pool by clicking “Add Liquidity".
 In return you will receive an amount of liquidity pool tokens (e.g. tLPT-LPT-SWAP) that represent your deposited liquidity.
+These tokens can be deposited in the Farm to earn rewards.

 Automated Market Makers (AMMs) face potential price slippage between assets and impermanent loss.
 When providing/removing liquidity, unbalanced token allocations can lead to price slippages.
 The optimal approach is to provide liquidity weighted equally on both tokens to ensure a pool’s equilibrium.
+The max splippage can also be set; incase the slippage exceeds the limit the transaction will revert.

 TenderSwap is a stableswap AMM solving some of the capital issues of traditional AMMs, offering higher efficiency and a smaller amount of price slippage when swapping.
 It provides UX benefits as well by not having to wrap elastic supply tokens for usage in liquidity pools.